 - Sudden sharp shooting pains

 It may be easy for you or your health care provider to overlook slight or occasional sensations like the ones listed above.
-Do not ignore these symptoms, as they may get worse.
+It is important that you not ignore these symptoms, as they may get worse.
 If you have any of these symptoms, talk to your health care provider right away so that you can receive early diagnosis and treatment.

 Your health care provider will examine you and ask questions about your symptoms, medications and supplements, work environment, exposure to toxins, history of alcohol use, and family history of neurological disease.
 Usually, PN is diagnosed based on signs and symptoms you report.
 However, your health care provider may also order tests to determine the type and extent of nerve damage.
 Blood tests to rule out other potential causes of PN are most common.

 If your symptoms are unusual, your provider may refer you to a neurologist, who may suggest nerve conduction velocity (NCV) testing or an electromyogram (EMG) test for further evaluation.
 NCV looks at the speed of the signals your nerves send, and EMG looks at whether your muscle can respond normally to an electrical signal from a nerve.
 Other types of sensory testing and skin biopsies are generally used in research.